-Rory Stewart was elected as Conservative MP for Penrith and the Border on May 6th 2010 with a majority of 11,241.
+Rory Stewart was elected as Conservative MP for Penrith and the Border on May 7th 2015 with 26202 votes, taking 59.7% of the vote.

 He joined the British Diplomatic Service, and served in the British Embassy in Indonesia and, in the wake of the Kosovo campaign, as the British Representative in Montenegro.